Is space in danger ?

 Space exploration has opened up extraordinary possibilities, but it has also generated a new threat: space pollution.
 Today, the Earth's orbit is saturated with space debris, polluting emissions and environmental risks, endangering our satellites and our future missions.

-Every year, more than 100 million fragments orbit the Earth, representing a growing danger for space infrastructures and the safety of astronauts.
+Each year, more than 100 million fragments orbit the Earth, representing a growing danger to space infrastructure and astronaut safety.

 Space debris: